-This may not be an ideal system (it’s certainly not the most efficient one in economic terms) but at least it’s coherent.
+This may not be an ideal system, but at least it’s coherent.
 What I want to point out here is that in the thirty years since this paper, the way loyalty programs have evolved across other sectors — first into more of a marketing function, then into vague “data science” portals — has not only made them ineffective at those two core functions, but usually not much good for anything else either, from the perspective of the customer or the business.

 Let’s look at two sectors in particular: retail and hotels.

-For the most part you’re spending your own money at retailers, so while I’m sure there are exceptions (maybe the toys in a Happy Meal?) it’s safe to say that the kickback function isn’t a major factor.
+For the most part we’re spending our own money at retailers, so with a few exceptions at small businesses (or maybe the toys in a Happy Meal) it’s safe to say that the kickback function isn’t a major factor.

 The second thing to notice is that retailers are at a big disadvantage to airlines with respect to in-kind rewards.
 A plane seat that would otherwise go empty is worth a lot more to you than it costs the airline to let you have it.
 But when a retailer gives away or discounts a product, they’ve still paid just as much for it as if they had sold it at full price.